-The planning application has been submitted by TfL, so now it’s time to lodge your objection.
+The planning application has been submitted by TfL, and there is still time to lodge your objection by email.

 - Simply click on this link to open up an email to Enfield Council (and us).

 [If the above link doesn’t work, please just compose an email to email@example.com and copy firstname.lastname@example.org]

 Make sure the reference 21/02517/FUL is in the subject.

 - All you need to do is write a few sentences about why you object to the development.
 If you want to write loads, that’s fine too.
 The key thing to remember is that your objection must be in your own words, the Council will remove duplicates.
 See our reasons to object page or below for ideas.